38. Asian Sesame Salad Fresh and Flavorful Recipe

 How to make the dressing healthier?

 To make the dressing healthier, reduce the sesame oil.
 You can use less honey or maple syrup, too.
 Try replacing it with a squeeze of fresh lemon juice.
 This adds flavor without extra sugar.
 You can also use low-sodium soy sauce for less salt.
 These changes keep the taste while making it lighter.
-For the full recipe, check out the details above.

 You learned about the key ingredients and how to choose the freshest produce.
 I shared steps for preparing and mixing your salad.
 You now know tips and tricks for getting the best flavor and nutrition.
 Each variation adds flair, whether with proteins or swaps for seasons.
 Also, storing leftovers can help you enjoy the salad longer.